maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Changelog

+* **Version 1.4.8:**
+  * Added a new feature that allows to upload more than 50 items in a collection.
+Requires to be activated (asked at launch).
+(Method used: https://www.youtube.com/watch?v=8wpmjh8xrXo).
 * **Version 1.4.7:**
   * The default language of ChromeDriver is now English to ensure maximum compatibility.
 The date did not work in some countries because of the different formats that OpenSea offers. **[#67](https://github.com/maximedrn/opensea_automatic_uploader/issues/67)**.
   * Minor fix (Colorama module).